1965–66 USM Alger season

-In the 1965–66 season, USM Alger competed in the Division d'Honneur for the 1st season, as well as the Algerian Cup.
-They competed in Division d'Honneur, and the Algerian Cup.
+The 1965–66 season was the first season for USM Alger in the Division d'Honneur.
+They also competed in the Algerian Cup.

 Review

-USM Alger is playing its first season in Division d'Honneur under new coach Amokrane Oualiken and at the same time a player, in place of Abdelaziz Ben Tifour, USM Alger and MC Alger in a united team have played several friendly matches with foreign clubs, namely Brazilian São Cristóvão, Spartak Hradec twice and Olympique de Marseille.
-In the Division d'Honneur, the start was strong with six consecutive victories and only one defeat in the first leg, during the derby against OMR El Annasser and finished in the lead two points behind WA Boufarik, in the Algerian Cup the course was not great, after the victory in the Round of 64 against OM Saint Eugène with a goal by Hamid Bernaoui, then NA Hussein Dey, the march stopped in the Round of 16 against MC Saida.
+The season was the first season for USM Alger in the Division d'Honneur under new coach Amokrane Oualiken, who replaced Abdelaziz Ben Tifour.
+Oualiken also actively played for the team as a player.
+The team played several friendly matches alongside MC Alger as part of a united team; this included a match against Brazilian side São Cristóvão, two matches against Spartak Hradec and a match against Olympique de Marseille.

+In the first half of the season, the team recorded six consecutive victories in the Division d'Honneur and only one defeat, in a derby against OMR El Annasser, and were two points clear of WA Boufarik at the top of the league.
+In the Algerian Cup the team won their Round of 64 match against OM Saint Eugène with a goal by Hamid Bernaoui, and also won their Round of 32 match against NA Hussein Dey, however lost their Round of 16 match against MC Saida.

-The last match of the season, USM Alger guarantees its presence in the second division with the new name.
-Promotion to Nationale I was canceled, and it was only possible to fall from Nationale I to Nationale II and from Nationale II to Division d'Honneur, so that the Nationale I would be with 12 teams only and the Nationale II with 10.
-USM Alger won a match late in the 24th round against RC Arbaâ, with a double from Lakhdar Guittoun and Bouali.
-USM Alger finished the season with 72 points behind MC Alger.
+No teams were promoted to the Nationale I during the 1965–66 season season, meaning that it was only possible to fall from Nationale I to Nationale II and from Nationale II to Division d'Honneur.
+This took place to reduce the Nationale I to 12 teams and the Nationale II to 10 teams.
+USM Alger won a match late in the 24th round against RC Arbaâ, with goals from Lakhdar Guittoun and Abdelkader Ait Bouali.
+The team finished the season in second place with 72 points, behind MC Alger.